junxit/us-congress-bills-115/metadata.md

 - 2018-03-15 — Introduced in Senate
 - 2018-03-15 — Read twice and referred to the Committee on the Judiciary.
 (Sponsor introductory remarks on measure: CR S1766)
+- 2018-04-18 — Committee on the Judiciary.
+Hearings held.
+- 2018-05-10 — Committee on the Judiciary.
+Ordered to be reported without amendment favorably.
+- 2018-05-15 — Committee on the Judiciary.
+Reported by Senator Grassley without amendment.
+Without written report.
+- 2018-05-15 — Committee on the Judiciary.
+Reported by Senator Grassley without amendment.
+Without written report.
+- 2018-05-15 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 414.